FX Concepts considers closing flagship fund to stay afloat

-Bob Savage, formerly with Goldman Sachs (GS.N), said FX Concepts' Global Currency Program flagship fund was down 10 percent so far this year and "we're thinking of shutting it down."
+Bob Savage, formerly with Goldman Sachs, said FX Concepts' Global Currency Program flagship fund was down 10 percent so far this year and "we're thinking of shutting it down."
 He said FX Concepts wants to reallocate resources to other strategies that are profitable.
 It has four other funds.

 FX Concepts, founded by chairman and chief executive officer John Taylor in 1981, has been besieged this year with the withdrawal of important investors, including the Pennsylvania Public School Employees' Retirement System and the Bayerische Versorgungskammer pension fund earlier this year.
 Taylor declined to comment.